-The Micro-Drive plus ("MD plus") series motor controls are compact, microprocessor-based units capable of being either field or factory configured for a number of industry's motion control needs.
-These controls are designed around a velocity form PID algorithm.
-They can be easily configured to operate as a digital speed controller, time-based process controller, or a ratiometric follower controller in master-slave systems.
-Featuring Dart's new ModularBus expansion slot architecture, the MD plus series is ideal for volume OEM Adjustable Speed Drive applications requiring specialized inputs and outputs, such as our OPT420 optically-isolated 4-20mA I/O card that comes factory-installed in the MD40P-420, MD50P-420 and MD50E-420 or our OPT51 Serial Interface card.
+The Accu-Set plus motor Control is a compact, microprocessor-based unit capable of being either field or factory configured for a number of industry's motion control needs.
+The control is designed around a velocity form PID algorithm, and provides a DC "speedpot" signal to an external "Drive".
+A flexible Open-Loop mode is also available for applications where using a speed pickup isn't practical or desired.
+The Accu-Set plus is easily configured to operate as a digital speed controller, time-based process controller, or a ratiometric follower controller in master-slave systems.
+Featuring Dart's new ModularBus expansion slot architecture, the Accu-Set plus is ideal for volume OEM Adjustable Speed Control applications requiring specialized inputs and outputs, such as our OPT420 optically-isolated 4-20mA I/O card that comes factory-installed in the ASP40-420 or our OPT51 Serial Interface card.
 Contact Dart Controls' Sales Department for details.
-The unique ModularBus expandability makes the MD plus series ideal for applications such as:

-Water and Waste Treatment Injection Pump Systems

-Conveyor Oven Controllers
+The unique ModularBus expandability makes the Accu-Set plus series ideal for applications such as Water and Waste Treatment Systems, Conveyor Oven Controllers and Synchronized Conveyor Lines, to name a few.

-Synchronized Conveyor Lines

-The MD40P and MD50P's Durable 1/8 and 1/4 DIN NEMA 4X aluminum housings can be easily mounted in a panel or control cabinet, and the MD50E's fully-enclosed NEMA 4X enclosure may be wall/bulkhead mounted.
-The new optional pluggable terminal block allows the user to quickly install or replace units without physically removing and reattaching wires.
-All models may be ordered with either the standard European-style 5mm terminal block or the optional "pluggable" connector.
+The ASP40's Durable 1/8 DIN NEMA 4/4X aluminum housings can be easily mounted in a panel or control cabinet.
+The new optional pluggable terminal block allows the user to quickly install or replace units without the hassle of physically removing and reattaching wires.
+The units can be ordered with either the standard European-style 5mm terminal block or the optional "pluggable" connector.